 Ecosourcing is the use of plants that have been grown from locally sourced seeds.
 These seeds have been harvested from naturally growing remnants, reserves or bush within the same eco-district they will be planted in.
 Seeds taken from recreational parks, the roadside or amenity garden plantings are not eco-sourced as the plant’s original seed source is unknown.

-Over many generations plants adapt genetically to their local conditions meaning their seedlings will be more likely to have better survival rates if they are planted near their original source.
+Over many generations plants adapt to their local conditions meaning seedlings will most likely have better survival rates if they are planted near their original source.

 We really value everyone’s input and support into helping us achieve our goals.
 Whatever you can do to help will be really appreciated and will make a positive difference.